-The pome fruit - Pomegranate, contains approx. 50-52% arils and 48-50% peel, pith, and carpellary membrane.
+–Pomegranate fruit contains approx. 50-52% arils and 48-50% peel, pith, and carpellary membrane.
 Every part contains various phytochemicals, i.e., ellagitannin, gallotannins, ellagic acid, catechins, and anthocyanins.
 Its juice has anthocyanins and antioxidative properties.
 Its seed contains fatty acids and is used for the production of Anardana.
 Nowadays, the peel is utilized to produce various nutraceuticals using various extraction techniques.
 Ellagitannin extracted from peel has antioxidative and antibacterial activities against multiple pathogens and can supplement sherbet to increase its antioxidant properties in humans.
 Bioactive components from pomegranate can control coronary heart disease and cancer and perform anti-inflammatory activities (Kushwaha et al., 2020).

 Pomegranate yield and marketability are determined jointly by genotype, orchard environment, fruit maturity, and the incidence of physiological and biotic damage.
 Cultivars differ in fruit size, rind characteristics, productivity, and susceptibility to cracking, while postharvest deterioration can further reduce the proportion of fruit suitable for sale (Holland et al., 2009; Pareek et al., 2015).
 Fruit cracking is particularly important because it is influenced by genetic background and fluctuations in water relations, and cracked fruit is more vulnerable to secondary deterioration (Khadivi-Khub, 2015; Pareek et al., 2015).
 Bird injury also has direct economic relevance in high-value fruit crops because even partial feeding may render fruit unmarketable (Anderson et al., 2013; Holland et al., 2009).